andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://www.hackerrank.com" target="_blank">www.hackerrank.com</a>

 #### Hackterms
-At some point in your professional coding career, you’re going to feel stupid when you forgot some simple term.
+At some point in your professional coding career, you're going to feel stupid when you forgot some simple term.
 Hackterms is a crowdsourced dictionary of coding terms and serves as a sort of wiki for coding language.
 Programming is full of jargon and self-inflicted nomenclature wounds.
 Hackterms helps by returning plain-speak explanations for these.<br>
 <a href="https://www.hackterms.com" target="_blank">www.hackterms.com</a>

 #### IBM Certified Data Engineer - Big Data